lambdaclass/stark_compass_explorer/README.md

 make setup run
 ```

-This will start postgres, create the database and start a web app in `localhost:4000`.
+This will start postgres, create the database, build the static assets and start a web app in `localhost:4000`.

 From now on, if you want to restart the app, you can just do:
 ```